DIY Homeschool Cooking Curriculum

 Homeschoolnaturally.com.jpg

-It’s really simple and you can modify this any way you need to.
+This is really simple and you can modify this any way you need to.
 If your kiddos are pre-readers or in the 5 and under set- I’ve got you covered too, scroll down for some tips on cooking with the little-littles!

 After reading reviews, we chose to cook our way through The Complete Cookbook for Young Chefs by America’s Test Kitchen.
 They also have a baking book which we’ll be moving on to next.
-I will update this post soon or make another one with the list of books we’ll be working through as they grow!

 Every Thursday we make a new recipe!
 It double rocks because that means every Thursday they make either lunch or a snack or dinner and they clean up!!
 Win WIN!